 Size options available

 When shopping for most pillows, you don’t need to worry too much about the size options as you can usually find standard sizes to suit whatever kind of bed you have.
-Many buckwheat pillows come from Japan, however, so the sizes aren’t quite the same, as seen with the EMOOR Natural Buckwheat Husk Pillow.
+Many buckwheat pillows come from Japan, however, so the sizes aren’t quite the same, as seen with the Sobakawa Traditional Buckwheat Pillow.
 Fortunately, many American brands are making buckwheat pillows too and offer a good range of sizes, with the Beans72 Organic Buckwheat Pillow being a good example.
 You can also find specialized buckwheat pillows made in unique shapes and sizes like the Peace Yoga Meditation Cushion.

 Buckwheat hull quality